Romania Film Tax Incentives: A Producer's Guide to the OFIC 30% Cash Rebate

 Romanian Documentation Mistakes

-At audit, the Romanian signed off accountant and the CNC are looking for a clean Romanian paper trail.
+At audit, the Romanian signed off accountant and OFIC are looking for a clean Romanian paper trail.
 Romanian VAT invoices, settlement from a Romanian bank account, Romanian payroll filings under the local social security regime, and a clear nexus between the spend and the certified production.
 Romanian shoots that arrive at audit with informal vendor agreements, mixed-currency settlements outside RON, or invoices that lump many jobs together mostly lose 5–12% of the headline rebates to disallowed line items.
 A disciplined production accountant working alongside the Romanian services partner is the cheapest insurance you can buy on a Romanian production.

 ACT 07